All Episodes

 It's still a censorship issue, even though it's not done by the government.

-Although could you argue that it's a First Amendment issue if we infringe on the company's right to perform the censorship?
+Could you argue that it's a First Amendment issue if we infringe on the company's right to perform the censorship?

-And that argument would come from the point of view of either that it's forced speech, which would be problematic for the company, because then they would have to be taking the position that every tweet is their speech.
+And that argument would come from the point of view of either that it's forced speech, which would be problematic for the company because then they would have to be taking the position that every tweet is their speech.

 They don't want to be responsible for that.

-That's a section 230 issue.
+That's a Section 230 issue.

-And it's also alternatively, they could take the position that it's a form of forced um, it's a violation of their right to free association, because they shouldn't have to associate to which the response would be um you're not associating.
+And it's also alternatively, they could take the position that it's a form of forced, It's a violation of their right to free association because they shouldn't have to associate to which the response would be: um, you're not associating, you just have a freaking website.

-and they were basically just getting the names of uh the dead the they were involved with the democratic campaigns who would give them these names and say this person is missed constra is is misrepresenting how California manages manages its election security, and and he was just that info to Twitter and then Twitter would block it.
+They were involved with Democratic campaigns who would give them these names and say this person is misrepresenting how California manages manages its election security.

-They they they're so how can you argue that how can Twitter argue then that it's a private company if it's doing whatever the government says?
+How can Twitter argue then that it's a private company if it's doing whatever the government says?

-It's it's the it's the different case.
+It's the different case.

 Humorous, yeah, humorous, basically.

-And that's that's very troublesome to me.
+And that's very troublesome to me.

-It turns out that it's spoken, and and if you uh if if people want to find out more about it, you know, they couldn't.
+And if you, if people, if people want to find out more about it, you know, they could no, I'm fascinated with that.

-And that's that's one of the reasons why I wanted to have you on, because I am very um concerned about big tech censorship, but I am not a lawyer, and I have a sense of the constitution and a sense of rights and an intuitive level, but the extent of my knowledge Of law is you know thumbing through the Federalist papers.
+And that's that's one of the reasons why I wanted to have you on because I am very um concerned about big tech censorship, but I am not a lawyer and I have a sense of the Constitution and a sense of rights on an intuitive level.

-So I'm not by any means an expert.
+Okay, so I'm not by any means an expert.

 No, I think that would be illegal if it were that broad.

-It does many things, but among the two things it does is the publisher versus platform distinction that everyone is always railing on about is not relevant to this discussion, because what it is relevant to is not censorship by platforms,
+It does many things, but among the two things it does is the publisher versus platform distinction that everyone is always railing on about is not relevant to this discussion because what it is relevant to is not censorship by platforms, but rather actions against third parties, such as defamation actions, or rather conduct by third parties, people who use Twitter.

-That's a common sense law.
+That's a common sense law because Twitter's like the mail.

-Twitter is like, you know, you're not the publisher.
+Twitter's like, you know, you're not the publisher.

 You don't control what people say.